You may also like

 The military and political changes in Syria have not improved the value of the Syrian pound against the dollar, nor have they increased workers’ salaries.

-The average wage in the public sector, according to the Central Bureau of Statistics (CBS), ranges from around 30,000-39,000 Syrian pounds per month, which is less than $100 at the current exchange rate.
+According to the Central Bureau of Statistics (CBS), the average wage in the public sector ranges from around 30,000-39,000 Syrian pounds per month, which is less than $100 at the current exchange rate.
 In the private sector, the average income ranges from 60,000-65,000 Syrian pounds per month, or about $110.

-This is well below the amount required to cover basic needs, if one looks at the most recent study conducted by the CBS on prices for 2016.
-During that year, prices rose by 679.63 per cent compared with 2010.
-Research carried out for this article showed that the cheapest rental properties in Jaramana, Rif Dimashq cost about $100 for a one-bedroom house per month.
+This is well below the amount required to cover basic needs if one looks at the most recent study conducted by the CBS on prices for 2016.
+During that year, prices rose by 679.63 percent compared with 2010.
+Research carried out for this article showed that the cheapest rental property in Jaramana, Rif Dimashq, costs about $100 for a one-bedroom house per month.

-In addition, unemployment stands at 42 per cent, according to the most recent census conducted by the CBS in 2016.
-The main reason for this high figure is the destruction sustained by private businesses and factories, according to the CBS.
+In addition, unemployment stands at 42 percent, according to the most recent census conducted by CBS in 2016.
+According to CBS, the main reason for this high figure is the destruction sustained by private businesses and factories.